A Reproducing-Kernel-Based Nonparametric Test for Conditional Independence of Functional Data: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec-rkhs}, we review the background on RKHS and several linear operators needed for constructing the test statistic at the population level.
 In Section~\ref{sec-test-ci}, we introduce the test statistic for conditional independence.
-In Section~\ref{sec-asymp-ccco}, we rigorously develop the asymptotic distribution of the proposed kernel-based test statistic for conditional independence for functional data.
+In Section~\ref{sec-asymp-ccco-cpco}, we rigorously develop the asymptotic distribution of the proposed {reproducing-kernel-based} test statistic for conditional independence for functional data.
 We also carefully discuss the key conditions needed in the asymptotic development.
 In Section~\ref{sec-ran-func}, we introduce practical methods for approximating random functions involved in constructing the test statistic.
 Section~\ref{sec-implementation} presents the sample-level implementation, including estimation of the eigenvalues appearing in the asymptotic distribution using an acceleration method, selection of tuning parameters, and the resulting algorithms.
-Section~\ref{sec-simulation} reports results from simulation studies, and Section~\ref{sec-application} illustrates the proposed method through applications to the WISDM and WDI datasets.
+Section~\ref{sec-simulation} reports results from simulation studies, and Section~\ref{sec-application} illustrates the proposed method through an application to the WISDM dataset.
+Due to the page limit, another application to the WDI dataset \citep{WDI} is placed in the Supplementary Material.
+Some illustrative examples and proofs of most results are also deferred to Appendix~\ref{app-example} and Appendix~\ref{sec-proof} in the Supplementary Material to avoid interrupting the main exposition.

 \real{\mathbb{R}} \ca#1{{\cal{#1}}} \of{\circ} \inv{^{-1}}